 Okra amazes me.
 Fried, it behaves nicely.
 Crispy, yummy, good.
 When stewed okra becomes a little more… shall we say… unwieldy?
 Slippery?
 Viscous?

 No matter.
-In Equatorial Guinea they make the best of it and turn this tricky veggie into spicy and exotic side dish with a few simple spices (and one explosive habenero pepper).
-I avoided fire-engine heat levels by simply splitting the habenero to let a little juice out.
+In Equatorial Guinea they make the best of it and turn this tricky veggie into spicy and exotic side dish with a few simple spices (and one explosive habanero pepper).
+I avoided fire-engine heat levels by simply splitting the habanero to let a little juice out.
 It was more than enough heat for me.
 While the okra becomes characteristically gooey, the flavor is amazing – and supposedly, one of the forerunners to southern gumbo.

 1 tsp red palm oil